microsoft/DMF/DmfSamples/SwitchBar/README.md

 --*/

-// The Dmf Library and the Dmf Library Modules this driver uses.
+// The DMF Library and the DMF Library Modules this driver uses.
 // In this sample, the driver uses the default library, unlike the earlier sample drivers that
 // use the Template library.
 //